oss-homecredit-id/iONess/README.md

 }
 ```
 both methods are optional.
 The methods will run and functional for:
 - `ness(_: , willRequest: )` will run before any request executed.
-You can manipulate `URLRequest` object here and return it or doing anything before request and return the current `URLRequest`
+You can manipulate `URLRequest` object here and return it or do anything before request and return the current `URLRequest`
 - `ness(_: , didRequest: )` will run after any request is executed, but not after the request is finished.

 ### RetryControl